quire-io/guide/_docs/tasklist-04-set-assignee.md

 ## For a group of members who are on Quire

-You could assign a task to a group of members in a single time by using the External team feature.
+You could assign a task to a group of members in a single time by using the [external team](/guide/external-team/) feature.

-Step 1: Go to **Edit members** by clicking on the arrow beside your project names.
+Go to **Edit members** by clicking on the arrow beside your project names.

 ![project members page]({{ site.url }}{{ site.baseurl }}/assets/images/set-assignee/edit_members.png)

-Step 2: Click on **Create new team** under External Teams, create a external team by typing in a name first.
+Click on **Create new team** under External Teams, create a external team by typing in a name first.

 ![create external team]({{ site.url }}{{ site.baseurl }}/assets/images/set-assignee/create_external_team.png)

-Step 3: Enter the emails of your members.
+Enter the emails of your members.

 ![add external team members]({{ site.url }}{{ site.baseurl }}/assets/images/set-assignee/add_external_team_members.png)